How To Form An LLC In Georgia – 2023 Guide

 The Georgia Secretary of State will receive your Articles of Organization if you’re creating a new LLC there.
 Online filings for the procedure cost $100, while paper filings cost an extra $10.
 See the section below on foreign entities if you wish to register your business in Georgia if you already have one operating in another state.

 You are a “foreign entity” if you have already established an LLC in another state.
 By submitting an Application for Certificate of Authority and paying a $225 fee ($235 for paper filings), you can request permission to conduct business in Georgia.

 The procedure might be more difficult, though, if you wish to move your out-of-state LLC to Georgia.
 Georgia is not one of the states that permits LLC domestication, a straightforward process that lets you move an LLC from one state to another.
 It’s a good idea to get legal counsel on the optimal transfer procedure structure for your company because there are a few distinct options.

 Be advised that between January 1 and April 1 of every year, Georgia requires LLCs to submit an Annual Business Registration.
 There is a $50 fee.
 You will be charged a $25 late fee if the registration isn’t received by the deadline.

 - The name of person filing the annual registration

 - The mailing address of the principal office

 - The name and address of the registered agent.

 - Acceptable form of payment.

 Credit cards, checks, including certified checks, and money orders are currently accepted in Georgia.
-Include the three-digit security code if purchasing with a credit card.
 The steps to finish the procedure are listed on the official website.